|Dimensions:||116′ x 25′ x 8′, 129 gross tons, 189 gross tons|

 Mooring Buoy Status

-Moor at the Myrtie Ross and swim towards shore to find this wreck.
+Moor at the Myrtie Ross and swim towards shore to find this wreck, following a light line that will guide you.
 A separate buoy may be installed at some point, if a suitable anchor point can be located.
 Consult your charts, and watch for pilings as you carefully approach the site.